mrblanchett/TMPSlab1/readme.md

 # TMPS

 ## Lab №1
- - Abstract Factory, Factory and Singleton patterns are implemented in 'factory-singleton.ts'
+ - Abstract Factory, Factory and Singleton patterns are implemented in 'afactory-factory-singleton.ts'
  - Builder and Prototype patterns are implemented in 'builder-prototype.ts'

 ### **Abstract Factory Pattern**